 Conclusion

-Please include a brief conclusion that summarizes everything stated in the letter and restate why you support this particular candidate and their abilities for the given nursing program or job they are applying for.
-Finally, add a note of gratitude and include the appropriate closing remarks such as sincerely, yours honestly, regards, etc.
+Include a brief conclusion that summarizes everything stated in the letter and restates why you support this particular candidate and their abilities for the nursing program or job they are applying for.
+Finally, add a note of gratitude and include the appropriate closing remarks, such as sincerely, yours honestly, regards, etc.

 Verification/signatures